notahat/midi_patchbay/README.md

 * Modernization for macOS 10.10+ (Dan Wilcox & Anthony Lauzon)
 * Allow more then a single MIDI interface with the same name (Joshua Bates)
-* Ported Read Me.html to README.md markdown (Martin Delille)
+* Ported Read Me.html to README.md markdown (Martin Delille) as well as BUGS.md and TODO.md

 ### Version 1.0.3 (5 June 2008)